SFDO-Tooling/sfdoc/README.md

 ## Salesforce

 Articles are uploaded as drafts, then published when the bundle changes are approved in sfdoc.
 If bundles changes are rejected, no action is taken in the Salesforce org (drafts remain).
 Articles are created and drafts updated as needed. sfdoc treats article URL names as unique IDs for the articles, so if an article changes its URL name it will be seen as a new article.
+Articles that have been deleted in easyDITA will be archived in the Salesforce org.

 ### Connected app